deLaatLab/peakHiC/Tutorial.md

 **Table 1.** Example of a peakHiC viewpoint file which defines genomic loci from which V4C profiles will be created.

 The R code below will read this file and replace the vpsGR object in peakHiCObj, so that these viewpoints can be analyzed.
-Based on the genomic partition and restriction fragments defined in the peakHiC object, the __creatVPs__ function will assign a partID and fragID to each viewpoint.
+Based on the genomic partition and restriction fragments defined in the peakHiC object, the __createVPs__ function will assign a partID and fragID to each viewpoint.

 ```{r source}
 exampleVPs <- paste0(baseFolder,"DATA/example_data/hg38_4DN_Rao_GM12878_peakHiC_example_VPs.txt")